September 3, 2021

 COVID-19 has impacted the maritime industry as it has with many other industries.
 Ports have been closed to ensure the well-being of workers.
 Marine vessels have been banned from entering certain countries and therefore vessels were on the water for weeks and in some cases months.
 Health authorities also banned imports and exports into some countries and the industry has experienced various types of discord between ship owners and charterers of vessels due to loss of time and money.
 The most challenging situation was with crew changes because of travel restrictions and many small companies engaged in the maritime industry have faced bankruptcy.

 Crane Worldwide is focusing on many services within the maritime industry in addition to the standard service offering of air freight, ocean freight, road freight, and warehousing, Crane Worldwide also arranges urgent spare parts through time-critical services and air charter flights when needed.
 We work on dry docks having our own personnel on-site, coordinating all the incoming flows of goods with authorities, with shipyards and shipping lines, and so on.
+We can support vessel logistics management in many different ways.
 We also offer vendor consolidation programs to the maritime industry through our own warehouses providing end-to-end visibility.

 We also have niche services, for example in countries like Turkey and South Africa we store and distribute chemicals from our hubs to all kinds of vessels, container vessels, cruise vessels, and tanker vessels.